nickaxgit/gofu/readme.md

     viewpoints map[string]*Camera //Additional *initial* (named) position, direction and up in vehicle space

-    There are players, viewers and controllers
-    A separation of concerns here allows a player to have many viewers and many controllers
+    There are players, and devices - some of which are controllers, some of which view, some do both A separation of concerns here allows a player to have many viewers and many controllers

     Game
         []players
             []viewers

-struct Viewer
+struct Device
     ws Websocket
     *player  (to get vehicle)
     viewpoint string